 10. The roads on the Mennonite Youth Farm Complex are public roads and therefore fall under the Saskatchewan traffic laws.
+Please park in designated areas and not on grass fields.
 Those who do not hold a valid driver’s license are not allowed to drive any vehicle at any time on camp property.
 The posted speed limits of the complex must be obeyed.
 Traffic and parking signs must be obeyed.
 The local detachment of the R.C.M.P. will enforce these laws.

 Statement of Faith

 YFBC is dedicated to providing a camp setting where campers learn the importance of Christian daily living and grow in their relationship to God.
 This is done through chapels, campfires, devotionals, cabin groups and the daily interaction with others.
 Our camp directly reflects an Anabaptist/Mennonite theology of Christ’s peace and love as central to the gospel.

 Our camp setting exists as another means of proclaiming the Lordship of Jesus Christ to the glory and honor of God.
 To this end it will provide a context for the campers to discover, develop, learn, and grow.

 1. The camp program, through chapels, campfires, devotions and interaction with staff will give campers the opportunity to become follows of Jesus Christ.